netbox-community/ansible_modules/CONTRIBUTING.md

 - Change the author: `Copyright: (c) 2018, Mikhail Yohman (@FragmentedPacket) <mikhail.yohman@gmail.com>`
 - Update the **DOCUMENTATION**/**EXAMPLES**/**RETURN** string with the necessary information
   - Main things are module, descriptions, author, version and the sub options under data
-  - The **RETURN** should return the singluar of the endpoint name (done dynamically, but needs to be documented correctly)
+  - The **RETURN** should return the singular of the endpoint name (done dynamically, but needs to be documented correctly)
 - Update the module_util, module, and endpoint variable for the endpoint

   ```python